Our Partners

 University of Toronto Language Teaching (LT) Field PlacementsThis program provides field placement opportunities for students in the Language Teaching (LT) field within the Master of Education (MEd) degree in Language and Literacies Education (LLE).
 Field placements within TDSB sites provide post-secondary students who are considering a career in their specialized area, an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
 Field placement students collaborate with TDSB staff to enhance their understanding of curriculum; to assist students in developing fundamental learning skills; and to provide a collaborative presence in ESL environments.
 This placements satisfy post-secondary course requirements for field placement experience.

-Turk Event Consulting Inc. Lacrosse - History, Culture and Skills Virtual PresentationsLacrosse themed virtual presentations introduce students to Indigenous history and culture of lacrosse, and introduces students to the basic skills of the game.
+Turk Event Consulting Inc. Lacrosse - History, Culture and Skills PresentationsLacrosse themed in-school and virtual presentations introduce students to the Indigenous history and culture of lacrosse, and teach students the basic skills of the game.
 Presentations co-led by Indigenous and non-Indigenous instructors focus on the cultural and spiritual significance of the game; show different sticks and equipment used; the positions played in the game; demonstrations; and, basic skills.
-During in-person sessions, students may participate in a 15 minute game where they are divided into clans/ teams.
-Suitable: Kindergarten - Grade 12
+The students will come away with passing, catching, scooping and cradling abilities.
+During in-person sessions, students may participate in 15 minute games and other fun use of the skills where they are divided into clans/ teams.
+The National Summer Sport and the Medicine Game act as an entry point for Truth and Reconciliation and will be featured in the 2028 Olympic Games.
+Suitable: Kindergarten - Grade 12.

 Licensed To Learn Inc. L2L Peer to Peer Leadership Training & Academic SupportSelected elementary and secondary student leaders are trained to help their peers improve their grades through 10 hours of one-on-one peer academic support, in-person or virtually.
 Student 'peer leaders' are granted L2L certification after successful completion of the L2L training that includes topics such as goal setting, learning styles, multiple intelligences, growth mindsets, good study habits, and ways to improve note taking and time management skills.
 An L2L Trainer is assigned to each participating school to train students and ensure that each participating student is successful.
 Secondary school student leaders are also paired with participating elementary feeder schools to deepen the mentoring between younger and older students in neighbourhoods.
 Serving: Referred students in Grades 1-12